Hi, I'm Doug

 That first childish question might have been just an inconsequential curiosity, but it shows my questioning mindset.
 I don't know where I got that mindset.
 I clearly didn't inherit it from my parents.
 On multiple occasions my father "bragged" to me that he had never ever questioned the teachings of the church, and my mother said similar things, and they implored me to be more like them.
 If my parents had been born into Muslim families, they would have spent their entire lives completely sure that Islam was the one and only true church.
 It would be the same if they'd been born Jews or Hindus or Catholics, or whatever.
 Even as a young boy I somehow saw the foolishness of this line of thinking and I tried to get my parents to see it too, but to no avail.

-As I grew I encountered soooo many church practices and doctrines that made no sense to me and/or which contradicted the available evidence or other teachings of the church.
+As I grew I encountered soooo many church doctrines and practices that made no sense to me and/or which contradicted the available evidence or other teachings of the church.
 I trust whoever's reading this is familiar with the CES Letter (cesletter.org), or websites like mormonthink.com, or podcasts like mormonstories.org.
 (If you're not familiar with them, then definitely look them up.)
 I didn't have the advantage of those resources when I was growing up.
-The person who wrote the CES Letter wasn't even born when I was in my teens, and there was no such thing as the internet back then either, so I had to learn all that stuff the hard way... piecing together clues from what few books and magazines I could find that my parents would have been horrified to learn I had read.
-I once wrote a letter to the Smithsonian Institution asking them if they had ever discovered any archaeological evidence backing up the historical claims of the Book of Mormon, not really expecting that they'd actually reply, but they did.
-They apparently got asked that question a lot and they sent me a letter listing all the types of artifacts which SHOULD be readily found all over the place if the Book of Mormon was true, but informing me that none of that stuff had ever been found.
+The person who wrote the CES Letter wasn't even born when I was in my teens, and there was no such thing as the internet back then, so it was extremely difficult to learn things about the church that the church didn't want you to know.
+My only source of reading material that wasn't approved by church authorities was a used bookstore close to my home that had only two or three books about Mormonism which were written by non-Mormon authors.
+That was it.
+One of those books talked about Book of Mormon anachronisms, which was totally new and eye opening to me.
+Church leaders claimed that the authors of that book, Jerald and Sandra Tanner, were "in league with Satan", so to try and get an unbiased opinion I wrote a letter to the Smithsonian Institution, asking if they had ever discovered any archaeological evidence backing up the historical claims of the Book of Mormon.
+They apparently got asked that question a lot and they sent me a reply listing all the types of artifacts which SHOULD be readily found all over the place if the Book of Mormon was true, but informing me that none of that stuff had ever been found.
+It was quite interesting for me to discover that the authors who were supposedly in league with Satan had got it right.

 On my shelf